 - From this profile, we generate a file to transfer the script for making the test plan;

-- From the file described above, we take the values for XML compilation;
+- We take the values for XML compilation from the file;

 - We send XML via Rest-API to MicroFocus Performance Center and create the test plan.

-Also, it is important to review the collected data.
-This is because the amount of data needed for the same type of tests is constantly changing, depending on the load profile obtained.
-Moreover, an incorrect manual calculation can lead to the loss of a test result and, more importantly, the time of its implementation and the re-generation of data.
+Also, it is important to always review the collected data, because the amount of data needed for the same type of tests is constantly changing, depending on the load profile obtained.
+Moreover, an incorrect manual calculation can lead to the loss of test results and, more importantly, the amount of time for its implementation and the re-generation of data.

 Benefits for the client

-The project enables the client to implement a process of the regular comparative performance testing of different configurations of the system with a real industrial load of about 6 million operations per hour.
+The project has enabled the client to implement a process of regular comparative performance testing of different configurations of the system with a real industrial load of about 6 million operations per hour.